 Hydropower is clean, renewable, reliable and the most efficient source of electrical energy available.
 It draws energy from falling or flowing water and converts up to 95% of available energy into electricity, without consuming, wasting or depleting water in the process.

 - Hydroelectricity is the world’s primary source of renewable energy.

-- Water is used to generate over 60% of Canada’s electric power, making it the third biggest producer in the world behind China and Brazil.
+- Water is used to generate more than 60% of Canada’s electric power, making it the third biggest producer in the world behind China and Brazil.

 - Canada has an installed capacity of 76,000 MW of hydroelectricity

-We manage 27 hydroelectric plants in the Northeastern U.S. with a total installed capacity of 35.7 MW.
-These include 15 power plants in Maine (11.45 MWm), seven power plants in New York (15 MW), a 2-MW hydro plant in Rhode Island and four power plants in Virginia (7.25 MW).
+We operate 27 hydroelectric power plants in the Northeastern U.S., with a total installed capacity of 35.7 MW.
+These include 15 hydro power plants in Maine (11.45 MW), seven hydro power plants in New York (15 MW), a 2-MW hydro power plant in Rhode Island and four hydro power plants in Virginia (7.25 MW).

-We operate four hydropower plants in Canada with a total installed capacity of 161.5 MW.
-These include a 9.9-MW plant in Brompton, Quebec, two power plants totaling 129.6 MW in Deer Lake, Newfoundland, and one 22-MW plant in Zeballos, B.C.
+We operate four hydropower plants in Canada, with a total installed capacity of 161.5 MW.
+These include a 9.9-MW hydro power plant in Brompton, Québec, two hydro power plants totalling 129.6 MW in Deer Lake, Newfoundland and Labrador, and one 22-MW hydro power plant in Zeballos, B.C.